Boiling Point Elevation

 M = molality of solutes

-- So you can also calculate or predict the boiling point of a solution if you know the constant(kb) and molality(M) of the solution.
+- You can also predict the boiling point of a solution if you know the constant(kb) and molality(M) of the solution

 Calculate the boiling point elevation of a solution containing